Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Climate alignment

-Typically, older vessels have higher fuel consumption meaning that carbon intensity may be higher; however, operational efficiency is also an important factor which may make up for the older technology.
+Typically, older vessels have higher fuel consumption meaning that emissions intensity may be higher; however, operational efficiency is also an important factor which may make up for the older technology.
+For examples of operational efficiency measures being taken already today, explore the report “Taking Action on Operational Efficiency” by the Global Maritime Forum.

 Calculations & data sourcing

-The carbon intensity metric – EEOI – requires the following data to compute it:
+The emissions intensity metric – EEOI – requires the following data to compute it:

 - The amount of fuel consumed for each type of fuel in metric tonnes (over both ballast and laden legs)

-- The GHG emission factor of each fuel type
+- The GHG emissions factor of each fuel type

 - Actual distance travelled in nautical miles (while laden with transported cargo)